 Can I afford more favourable treatment to an individual because of their disability?
 Yes.
 Taking positive measures to support a person with a disability will not constitute direct discrimination.

-Is unfavourable treatment arising as a consequence of a person’s disability permitted?
+Is unfavourable treatment arising in consequence of a person’s disability permitted?
 Not unless it can be objectively justified as a proportionate means of achieving a legitimate aim.
 Extra measures have been included in the Regulations to prevent such behaviour.
-For example, turning away customers at a restaurant because they have a guide dog.
-The fact that a customer has a guide dog arises because of their disability therefore such behaviour is outlawed.
+This would include turning away customers at a restaurant because they have a guide dog.
+The fact a customer has a guide dog arises because of their disability therefore such behaviour is outlawed.

 Will adjustments need to be made to working practices, offices and business premises?
 Potentially.
 The Regulations provide that reasonable adjustments will have to be made to any provisions, criteria or practices which cause substantial disadvantage to those with disabilities.

 Adjustments will also be required where the absence of an auxiliary aid causes a disadvantage to those with a disability.
 Auxiliary aids include the provision of information in alternative formats such as braille.

 Where a physical feature of a premises causes a substantial disadvantage, reasonable adjustments may have to be made to remove such disadvantage.
 In considering what is reasonable, consideration will be had to the cost of making the adjustment and the size of the organisation together with the extent to which an organisation would reasonably have foreseen the need for the adjustment and the extent to which it could have been reasonable to have made the adjustment ahead of any person requiring it.
 As this obligation is more onerous, it will come into force on 1 September 2020 to enable businesses to plan any changes that may be needed.
 The remainder of the Regulations will come into force on 1 September 2018.